Gil Santos

 Gilbert A. Santos (April 19, 1938 – April 19, 2018) was an American radio play-by-play announcer based in the Boston area.
 He called games for the New England Patriots of the National Football League and the Boston Celtics of the National Basketball Association, served as the morning sports reporter for WBZ radio in Boston.
 He was an inductee of the Massachusetts Broadcasters Hall of Fame.

 He retired from WBZ radio in January 2009, and was inducted into the WBZ Radio Hall of Fame on July 9, 2009.
 The Patriots 2012 season was his final season of radio play-by-play.

 Early years

-Santos was born in Acushnet, Massachusetts, and grew up in Fairhaven, Massachusetts.
+Santos was born in Acushnet, Massachusetts, and grew up in a Portuguese-speaking family from the Azores in Fairhaven, Massachusetts.
 He graduated from Fairhaven High School in 1956.
 He attended the University of Massachusetts Dartmouth and later graduated from the New England Broadcast School.
 From 1959 through 1971, Santos worked on radio at WBSM and WNBH in New Bedford, Massachusetts, and WSAR and WALE in Fall River, Massachusetts.